What would I need to eat to get the same benefits as marine collagen supplements?

 Foods can also damage your collagen

 The foods listed above are an important part of the puzzle for maximising your collagen levels for health and beauty benefits.
-But if you consume sugar and refined carbohydrates in excess, it can actually cause inflammation and damage both your existing collagen and your ability to produce new collagen.
+But if you consume sugar and refined carbohydrates in excess, it can actually cause inflammation.
+Moreover, it can damage both your existing collagen and your ability to produce new collagen.

-It’s also important to note that it is very difficult to maintain a consistent supply of the nutrients your body needs for collagen production from diet alone.
-Moreover, there are many who believe your stomach acid may break down many of the proteins from your food long before they ever get to fuel your collagen production.
-There are definitely benefits to eating these pro-collagen foods, many of which go beyond mere collagen production to help with other areas of health.
+There's another important thing to note.
+It is very difficult to maintain a consistent supply of the nutrients your body needs for collagen production from diet alone.
+Moreover, there are many who believe your stomach acid may break down many of the proteins from your food.
+This happens long before they ever get to fuel your collagen production.
+There are definitely benefits to eating these pro-collagen foods.
+And many of these beneifts go beyond mere collagen production to help with other areas of health.

-But for people looking to experience a true boost to their body’s collagen levels, and the many benefits to your health and beauty that come with it, then a healthy diet combined with a high-quality supplement with marine collagen is the way to go in the UK.
+But you are looking to experience a true boost to your body’s collagen levels.
+You seek the many benefits to your health and beauty that come with it.
+Thus, a healthy diet combined with a high-quality supplement with marine collagen is the way to go in the UK.

 What is the best source of marine collagen UK buyers can use?